lemaiwo/CustomControlGenerator/README.md

 #Contribute

-As this is a plugin from me as a developer to help you as a developer.
+This is a plugin from me as a developer to help you as a developer.
 If you have a great idea or just want to help your welcome to help me improving this plugin!

 #Contact